jillkuchman/Shoes_Databases/README.md

 March 27 2015

 ##Description
-This Shoe Store app will allow a User to add a list shoe brands and a list of stores.
+This Shoe Store app will allow a User to create a list of shoe stores and the brands of shoes they carry.

 ##Use and Editing